MathiasPechinger/plantgeek/readme.md

 # known issues:

-* if the state.json is empty, it will crash
+* if the app.py crashes the system will freeze in its current state.
+We have to implemented a watchdog to account for that